Documentary Now!: Home media

-Soundtrack
+Soundtracks

+Catalina Breeze, the album made by the fictitious Blue Jean Committee on the Season 1 two-parter Gentle and Soft: The Story of the Blue Jean Committee, was released by Drag City Records on November 20, 2015.

-The soundtrack for the Season 3 episode Co-Op was made available as an actual cast album in 2019 (profits for the album were donated to Broadway Cares/Equity Fights AIDS).
+The soundtrack for the Season 3 episode Co-Op was made available as an actual cast album in 2019 alongside sheet music (profits for the album were donated to Broadway Cares/Equity Fights AIDS).